lykhoanam/apple-ecommerce-microservice-js/README.md

 <!-- ### Deployment with Kubernetes:
 Each service runs in its own pod.
 Kubernetes handles auto-scaling, fault tolerance, and rolling updates. -->

-### CI/CD Pipeline:
-GitHub Actions automates builds, tests, and deployment to Docker Hub or a container registry.

-### Authentication & Authorization:
-JWT tokens are used for auth; passwords are hashed securely using argon2.

 ## ✅ Pre-requisites
 Docker & Docker Compose installed: